kubernetes/website/docs/getting-started-guides/windows/index.md

 More detailed instructions can be found [here](https://github.com/MicrosoftDocs/Virtualization-Documentation/blob/live/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md).

 **Windows CNI Config Example**
 Today, Windows CNI plugin is based on wincni.exe code with the following example, configuration file.
+This is based on the ToR example diagram shown above, specifying the configuration to apply to Windows node-1.
+Of special interest is Windows node-1 pod CIDR (10.10.187.64/26) and the associated gateway of cbr0 (10.10.187.66).
+The exception list is specifying the Service CIDR (11.0.0.0/8), Cluster CIDR (10.10.0.0/16), and Management (or Host) CIDR (10.127.132.128/25).

 Note: this file assumes that a user previous created 'l2bridge' host networks on each Windows node using `<Verb>-HNSNetwork` cmdlets as shown in the `start-kubelet.ps1` and `start-kubeproxy.ps1` scripts linked above